rpm-software-management/dnf/doc/command_ref.rst

 Group Command
 -------------

 Groups are virtual collections of packages.
-DNF keeps track of groups that the user selected ("marked") installed and can manipualte the comprising packages with simple commands.
+DNF keeps track of groups that the user selected ("marked") installed and can manipulate the comprising packages with simple commands.

 ``dnf [options] group [summary] <group-spec>``
     Display overview of how many groups are installed and available.
 With a